Food & Wine Magazine perfectly captures the essence of the Okanagan Valley—a region defined by dramatic contrasts:

-“It’s long been a playground for city dwellers in Vancouver and Calgary, who pop over for weekend jaunts, but now, its wineries and farm-to-table restaurants are calling to travelers from all over the world.”
+“It’s long been a playground for city dwellers in Vancouver and Calgary… but now, its wineries and farm-to-table restaurants are calling to travelers from all over the world.”

 call250-572-0008